 Get smart with rich data and microformats

-This rather alarming prediction has not come to pass, mainly due to the simple reason that Google, and other search engines, are not as smart as he (and us for that matter) seem to think they are.
+This rather alarming prediction has not come to pass, mainly due to the simple reason that Google, and other search engines, are not as smart as he seems to think they are.

 All they are able to do is match the words to a specific search query.
-You will realise straight away here that the problem is context.
+You will realise straight away that the problem here is context.

-Whereas, a person reading the site who is based in Australia and looking for a sink supplier will understand immediately you are able to help.
+However, a person reading your website who is based in Australia and looking for a sink supplier will understand immediately that you are able to help.

-So, what can we do to get round this?
-Fortunately there is something that can be done to overcome this and it’s called ‘rich snippets’.
-They are the few lines of text that appear under every search result and are designed to give users a sense for what’s on the page and why it’s relevant to their query.
+Otherwise known as Structured Data, Rich Snippets are lines of text that appear under most search results and are designed to give users a sense of what’s on the page and why it’s relevant to their query.

-If Google understands the content on your pages, it can create rich snippets.
+If Google understands the content on your page, it can create rich snippets.
 For example, the snippet for a restaurant might show the average review and price range.